Soneium/soneium-node/README.md

 Make sure you have the latest versions of Docker and Docker Compose installed.

-## Hardware requirement
-We recommend using the `i3.2xlarge` AWS instance type or equivalent hardware.
-If you want to set it up as a public RPC, you will need to adjust node resources based on your traffic.

 ## Setup Instructions

 1. **Generate JWT Secret**